Apply for Financial Assistance

 Your Tax Return and the FAFSA - A Perfect Match

-The IRS Data Retrieval is available beginning February 3, 2013.
-Your 2012 Fedearal Tax Returns must be filed and available on the IRS website before you can use this feature.
+The IRS Data Retrieval is now available.
+Your 2013 Federal Tax Returns must be filed and available on the IRS website before you can use this feature.
 There will be a delay between the time your tax return is filed and the time it is available on the IRS website to allow transfer of your data to the FAFSA.
 Families will be able to plan the FAFSA submission approximately 10 business days after submitted to the IRS online.

 If you submit the FAFSA before you (or tax professional) file the tax forms, you can still use the IRS Data Retrieval to make corrections once it is available (see below).